-The On Cloudrock is a speed-hiking boot from On Running that scores plenty of style points and comfort points.
+The On Cloudrock is a speed-hiking boot from that scores plenty of style points and comfort points.
 It's also a popular pick for men and women who work on their feet all day.
 No doubt, this boot looks sick from the summit to the sidewalk.
 But how does it compare to the best hiking boots or best lightweight hiking boots?
 Will the Cloudrock really give you the feeling of "hiking on clouds"?
 Will its performance match its price tag?
 You'll find answers to these questions (and many more) in this On Cloudrock review.

 This post includes affiliate links.
 Hiking Feet may receive a small commission from the retailer at no cost to you if you click on a link and make a qualifying purchase.
 You can support this site's independent reviews by using these links.